MMGait: Towards Multi-Modal Gait Recognition¶

 Loss & Training¶

-A combination of triplet loss and cross-entropy loss is employed, following the standard gait recognition training paradigm.
-The dataset is split into 200 subjects for training and 525 for testing; the gallery uses NM-01 sequences, and queries are drawn from NM-02, BG-01, and CL-01.
+A combination of triplet loss and cross-entropy loss is used, following the standard gait recognition training paradigm.
+The split consists of 200 subjects for training and 525 for testing.
+Gallery uses NM-01, while queries include NM-02, BG-01, and CL-01.

 Key Experimental Results¶